-Even if he didn't come across as the most eloquent patriot then with "The Taliban Song," "American Ride" and others he still decided to get drunk and be somebody, so to speak, and it's unfair to dismiss Keith as a bad guy or skip over any album in his discography.
+Even if the Oklahoma native didn't come across as the most eloquent patriot at the time with "The Taliban Song," "American Ride" and others he still decided to get drunk and be somebody, so to speak, and it's unfair to dismiss Keith as a bad guy or skip over any album in his discography.
 Respectively, those songs are on the same albums as the underappreciated "Baddest Boots" and "Gypsy Driftin'."
-Even beyond his more political material such as Courtesy of the Red, White and Blue (The Angry American) or "Made in America", if you don't care for the macho bravado of "How Do You Like Me Now?!," skip ahead to the more traditional "New Orleans."
+Even beyond his more political material such as Courtesy of the Red, White and Blue (The Angry American) or "Made in America", if you don't care for the macho bravado of "How Do You Like Me Now?!," just hold on and skip to the more traditional "New Orleans."

 10. "American Soldier"